nilearn/nilearn/doc/manipulating_visualizing/data_preparation.rst

 :class:`NiftiMasker` is a
 powerful tool to load images and extract voxel signals in the area defined by the mask.
-It is designed to apply some basic preprocessing steps by default with commonly used parameters.
+It is designed to apply some basic preprocessing steps by default with commonly used parameters as defaults.
 But it is *very important* to look at your data to see the effects of the preprocessings and validate them.